TranPhucVinh/Raspberry-Pi-GNU/Physical layer/GPIO.md

 }
 ```

-### ON, OFF LED with button

-If button is pressed with HIGH level, LED will turn off; it not (LOW level), LED will turn off.
+Use button to control LED: If button is pressed with HIGH level, LED will turn on; it not, LED will turn off.

 ```c
 #include <stdio.h>